 Advocates vs. Attorneys: Cost Comparison

-Most families start with an advocate to resolve IEP issues, reserving attorneys for formal due process hearings
+Most families start with an advocate to resolve IEP issues, reserving attorneys for formal due process hearings.

 Transparency Matters: Avoiding Sticker Shock